Kerala Cafe: Soundtrack

 The only song featured in the film is "Kathayamama, Kathayamama, Kathakalathisadaram", an ode to Thunchath Ezhuthachan's famous verse, shown in the end credits.
 The lyrics of the song were written by Rafeeq Ahamed and the music was composed by Bijibal, and sung by P. Jayachandran.

 Release

 The film was released in Abu Dhabi on 9 October 2009.
 The film released in India on 29 October 2009.

 Reception

 Critics gave the film generally favourable reviews.
 Giving it four stars out of five, Nowrunning.com commented: "Open up this box of assorted candies, and you see them all laid out on a salver, quite uneven in manner and matter, posture and perspective and yet it all builds into something quite incredible that makes this ambitious enterprise a fascinating filmic feast."

 Movie Buzz of Sify.com said, "Here is a film that looks different from the rest and catches the viewers' attention quite easily."

+Legacy

+Some of the emotional scenes became viral through social media.
+Also, one of the dialogue by Prithviraj Sukumaran in this film became a subject to trolls and memes in social media.